-MICRO- NUTRIENT SUPPLEMENT CONSIDERATIONS HOW MUCH TO TAKE SUGGESTED BRANDS Multivitamin Supplements may be in capsule, tablet or chewy form.
+MICRO- NUTRIENT SUPPLEMENT CONSIDERATIONS HOW MUCH TO TAKE: SUGGESTED BRANDS Multivitamin Supplements may be in capsule, tablet or chewy form.
 Look at the label to determine the full daily serving size.
-Most post-op multivitamins need to be taken two-four times per day.
+Most post-op multivitamins need to be taken two to four times per day.
 We recommend your multivitamin always come from one of these two brands: Bariatric Advantage and Celebrate.
-You and your dietitian will determine specific multivitamin options.
+You and your registered dietitian will work together to determine an appropriate multivitamin options.
 Calcium Doses should be 500-600 mg (milligrams).
 Needs to be from calcium citrate.
 Total amount of vitamin D provided by your calcium and multivitamin should total no more than 3000 IU daily.
 Women should aim for a total of 1500 mg (three doses) daily from supplements and food sources.
 Men should aim for a total of 1000 mg (two doses) daily from supplement and food sources.
-There are many tablet and soft-chew forms of calcium citrate available over-the-counter (OTC) and from bariatric companies.
+Bariatric Advantage Calcium Citrate Chewable Celebrate Calcium Citrate Chewable There are many tablet and soft-chew forms of calcium citrate available over-the-counter (OTC) and from bariatric companies.
 Make sure you read the labels too.
 Iron Ferrous Fumarate is best tolerated by most people, however there are several acceptable forms.
 Make sure to separate from calcium-rich foods, calcium supplements and coffee/tea by at least two hours.
 Taking vitamin C with iron improves absorption.
 Menstruating women should aim for 60 mg iron daily.
 Women who do not menstruate and men should aim for 45 mg iron daily.
-Bariatric Advantage or Celebrate chewable iron.
-Bariatric Advantage/ Celebrate soft-chew (look at dosage) Vitron-C. Ferretts (look at dosage), take with 500 mg vitamin C. B12 Needs to be either sublingual or injected 1000 mcg (micrograms) each week if taken sublingually.
+Bariatric Advantage or Celebrate chewable iron Bariatric Advantage/ Celebrate soft-chew (look at dosage) Vitron C Ferretts (look at dosage), take with 500 mg vitamin C B12 Needs to be either sublingual or injected 1000 mcg (micrograms) each week if taken sublingually.
 1000 mcg taken each month if injected.
 There are many OTC brands of sublingual vitamin B12.
 Injectable form is available by prescription only.